-For purposes of the financial statements as of December 31, 2018 and for the year then ended, and the interim financial statements as of June 30, 2019 and for the six months then ended, the Company has completed an evaluation of all subsequent events through July 26, 2019 to ensure these financial statements include appropriate disclosure of events both recognized in the financial statements and events which occurred but were not recognized in the financial statements.
-The Company has further evaluated subsequent events for disclosure purposes through October 15, 2019.
-Except as described below, the Company has concluded that no subsequent event has occurred that requires disclosure.
+The Company has completed an evaluation of all subsequent events through July 26, 2019 to ensure these financial statements include appropriate disclosure of events both recognized in the financial statements and events which occurred but were not recognized in the financial statements.
+The Company has concluded that no subsequent event has occurred that requires disclosure.